 From birth, our son suffered from chronic constipation, acid reflux, and food sensitivities despite being exclusively breastfed for one year(and myself going through an elimination while nursing).
 Our son also suffered from impaired speech, and severe food aversions.
 At the age of18 months, it became clear that he had speech/language delays, sensory processing disorder, fine motor delays.
 We persevered through many therapies with only modest gains.
-At age 2 he received a diagnosis of Global Developmental Delay, and at the age of 4 we received an Autism Spectrum Disorder from Fraser.
+At age 2 he received a diagnosis of Global Developmental Delay, and at the age of 4 we received an Autism Spectrum Disorder diagnosis from Fraser.
 Through this journey, one thing stayed constant: gastrointestinal distress.

 Unfortunately, with an Autism diagnosis, the GI disorders are just considered to be an associated diagnosis, without any understood root cause.
 We would hear, “Your son has constipation, loose stools, bloated stomach?
 Oh this is just part of Autism.”
 And unfortunately, when these GI symptoms got worse, our son’s behaviors became exponentially worse.
-At one point, he was having over 80 aggressive behaviors per day at his behavior therapy program, and it was no coincidence that it would be when he was going through about of constipation.
+At one point, he was having over 80 aggressive behaviors per day at his behavior therapy program, and it was no coincidence that it would be when he was going through a bout of constipation.
 We specifically held off on potty training because of the inconsistencies of his BMs.
 And alternatively, when he was on a stretch of GI stability, his hyperactivity and agitation was at a low.

 There was mounting evidence that there is a gut-brain relationship with ASD, and for this reason we began to target diet and GI health to improve behaviors.
 At age 4,we eliminated gluten and dairy from his diet (this transiently eliminated the loose bowel movements and reducing mucus in his stools), we introduced prebiotics and probiotics, which created regularity for a period of two weeks.
 These improvements were dramatic, but always short lived, but knew we were on the right track.
 There was an episode at the age of 3 where our son was treated with the antibiotic Augmentin for an infected toenail, a cloud lifted and he appeared “neurotypical” for a couple weeks, peaking my interest in how antibiotics could alter the microbiome.
 There was another instance where he had norovirus at the age of 4, and had vomiting and diarrhea for about 10 days.
 During this time, despite being ill, he was the most calm, compliant, and again “neurotypical” he had ever been.
 Something in his gut was triggering his ASD symptoms, something that the antibiotics and the bouts of diarrhea helped rid.